 For now, let's continue focusing on allowing a player to make a move that changes the game's state.

 Now you need to create a copy of the current board that you can modify without changing the value of

 To do this, you'll create a static method called

 Now store the board copy in a variable called

-The next thing you need to do is to actually perform the move on the board, to do this you'll create a method called
+The next thing you need to do is to perform the move on the board, to do this you'll create a method called

-The method above checks the column in the board the player specified from the bottom to the top for an empty position then attempts to add the current player's token to the board position.
+The method above checks the column in the board the player specified from the bottom to the top for an empty position and then attempts to add the current player's token to the board position.
 Later it returns the result.